HelixOriginator/HelixOriginator/README.md

 Ranked in the top 7 % of over 2.5 million authors worldwide on SSRN (Social Science Research Network), based on author impact and readership statistics.
  I filed a provisional patent (No. 202411090481, Indian Patent Office, 21/11/2024), advancing novel concepts eligible for international protection via the PCT system.
  “The highest number of documented and verifiable independent research contributions by an unaffiliated researcher globally.”
  Creator of the global concept "YouTube University."
-Currebtly he has over 3200 total downloads across all platforms which puts him among 1% of authors globally.

 Helix Originator | Research Innovator | DeSci Advocate | Course Creator & Web App Developer Author of Silent Wars (2025) — now available on Amazon Kindle.